jluby127/AstroQ/docs/getting_started.rst

         $ pytest -v

 This may take a few minutes on the first run.
 The desired result is that all tests pass successfully.
+However, if you do not have token access to the KPF-CC database, then the ``test_prep`` will fail.

 Required Files